-Safety is our priority for your competition experience.
-We are deeply committed to the safety and well-being of our athletes, coaches and spectators.
-We are prepared to administer a competition that will meet the state and local guidelines related to COVID-19 at the time of the event.
-While the final details and schedule of any competition could require up to the day adjustments, and all guidelines are subject to change based on Centers for Disease Control and Prevention ("CDC"), federal, state, local and venue guidance, please be assured that Varsity Spirit is committed to delivering the same quality of competition experience for which we are known.
+While the final details and schedule of any competition could require up to the day adjustments, and all guidelines are subject to change based on Centers for Disease Control and Prevention ("CDC"), federal, state and local guidance, please be assured that Varsity Spirit is committed to delivering the same quality of competition experience for which we are known.
 We appreciate your understanding of the flexibility this will require.
-By accepting the Terms and Conditions as the authorized person from my program, I agree and acknowledge to abide by the COVID-19 Varsity Competition Rules
+By accepting the Terms and Conditions as the authorized person from my program I agree and acknowledge to abide by the COVID-19 Varsity Competition Rules.